Is there something you can’t stop beating yourself over and you just can’t seem to forgive yourself for past mistakes?

 Since we can’t erase our past, it’s only then wise to listen to your inner mentor and learn from your experiences so you can make better choices in the future.

-So what does self-forgiveness look like?
+How does self-forgiveness look like?

 1. Become aware of your mistakes